 To ensure detection of potential long-term effects and side effects of STUDY TREATMENT, linkage to medical records and the national cancer - and death registries up to 20 years after diagnosis will facilitate long-term follow-up and detection of late recurrences and other secondary cancers.
 Other possible late side effects will be identified through linkage to the Hospitalization Registry.

-Importantly, patient reported outcomes are to be reported yearly through a RedCap-based model up to 10 years after study inclusion.
+Importantly, patient reported outcome are to be reported yearly through a RedCap-based model up to 10 years after study inclusion.

-6.5 Summary table 1
+6.4 Summary table